Supported Environments for PubSub+ Messaging APIs

 PubSub+ Java API

-For more information about the supported environments for the PubSub+ Messaging API for Java, see Supported Environments for the PubSub+ Java API in the Developer's Guide for the PubSub+ Java API.
+For more information about the supported environments for the PubSub+ Messaging API for Java, see Supported Environments for the PubSub+ Java API in the developer's guide for the PubSub+ Java API.

 PubSub+ Java RTO API

-The PubSub+ Messaging API for Java RTO is compatible and supported with any version of the Java Development Kit (JDK) that is in active support and also has security update support.
-For information about supported versions of the JDK, see https://www.oracle.com/java/technologies/java-se-support-roadmap.html.
-For newer JDK releases, additional time is required to update the PubSub+ Java RTO APIand is compatible with the following systems:
+The PubSub+ Messaging API for Java RTO is compatible and supported with any version of the Oracle JDK or OpenJDK that is in active support and also has security update support.
+For information about supported versions, see the Oracle Java SE Support Roadmap.
+The PubSub+ Java RTO API is compatible with the following systems:

 • Linux variants (x86/x86_64) that are in active support and also have security update support